missionpinball/mpf-docs/install/windows.rst

     pip install mpf-mc

-*pip* is the name of the Python Package Manager that we discussed in Step 2.
 This command is telling pip to install a package called "mpf-mc", which is the *Mission Pinball Framework - Media Controller* package.
 When you run this, pip will connect to the internet and download MPF from the Python app store